I played in a band with a guy who’d been performing for over 40 years.

 They don’t just know how to move; they’ve trained those movements so thoroughly that their body can execute them automatically, even under pressure.

-Musicians need to approach the guitar the same way.
+Musicians need to approach guitar the same way.

 Even worse, many let students decide what they want to learn each week, which almost guarantees slow progress and frustration.